nramc/my-notes/docs/blog/articles/java/testing/shift-left-testing-with-springboot.md

 ```

+**Managing Testcontainers Configuration**

+Testcontainers can be configured in two ways, depending on project needs:

+1. Using TestContainerConfig.java (Programmatic Approach)

 The `TestContainerConfig` class configures the Testcontainers to spin up real external dependencies like databases,
 message brokers, and other services required for integration testing.
 The `@ServiceConnection` Spring Boot annotation initializes the Testcontainers for the specified service, ensuring that
-the container is started before the application context is loaded and inject .
+the container is started before the application context is loaded and inject.

 ```java